The 6 best World Cup documentaries to stream right nowNov 25 | 3 min read

 Now, there are tons of romantic comedy films on Netflix - from Young Adult (YA) adaptations and teen high school movies, to smart and satirical chick-flicks and upmarket romance films.

-From The Kissing Booth and Isn’t It Romantic to Someone Great and To All The Boys I’ve Loved Before, here’s our list of Netflix's best romantic comedy films.
+From Heartstopper and Isn’t It Romantic to Someone Great and To All The Boys I’ve Loved Before, here’s our list of Netflix's best chick flicks, teen romance and romantic comedy films and TV shows.

 The Kissing Booth film series

 In the 2018 YA adaptation The Kissing Booth, teenager Elle (Joey King) finds her life turned totally upside down when she decides to run a kissing booth and unexpectedly ends up locking lips with her secret crush.

 In the film's sequel The Kissing Booth 2, Elle juggles a long-distance relationship with her dreamy boyfriend, university applications with her best friend, and a new friendship with a handsome classmate that could change everything...

 Isn't It Romantic stars Rebel Wilson as New York City architect Natalie, who works hard to get noticed at her job but is more likely to be asked to deliver coffee and bagels than to design the city’s next skyscraper.

 Natalie is a lifelong cynic when it comes to love, but after she has an encounter with a mugger that renders her unconscious, she wakes up to a world where everything around her plays out like a clichéd romantic comedy.

 Liam Hemsworth, Adam Devine, and Priyanka Chopra also star.

 To All the Boys I've Loved Before film series